Created on

 When Demis Hassabis stepped back from professional chess at 13, he didn't stop being competitive; he simply shifted his focus to programming, simulation games, and early AI experiments.
 He taught himself Assembly language, which allowed him to write code that ran directly on the computer's processor, making his programs much faster and more efficient.
 He was part of a small group of teenagers in the late 1980s who "hacked around," making their own games and software tools.
 He bought the Computer Chess Handbook by David Levy to learn about search algorithms and evaluation functions.
 He used these concepts to write an AI program to play Othello (also known as Reversi).
 He famously tested the program on his younger brother, George; the program was successful enough to beat him, which Hassabis cites as a major "aha!" moment regarding the potential of AI.

 He programmed the computer to look at the current board and "branch out" every possible move he could make, then every possible move the opponent could make in response.
 Even on that limited hardware, he tried to make the computer look 4 or 5 moves ahead.
 In a game like Othello, where the board can flip entirely in one turn, this required massive computational efficiency.
 A computer can see the moves, but it doesn't know which board position is "good" or "bad" unless you tell it.
-Demis wrote a mathematical Evaluation Function—a set of rules that gave points for certain positions (like owning the corners of the board, which is vital in Othello).
+Demis wrote a mathematical Evaluation Function—a set of rules that gave points for certain positions (like owning the corners of the board, which is vital in Othello), which he taught his computer to do.
 He essentially translated his own strategic intuition into a scoring system.
-Demis famously used his younger brother, George, as the test subject.
-He sat George down in front of the Amiga and had him play against the code.
+Demis sat his brother George down in front of the Amiga and had him play against the code.
 When the program started beating George, Demis realized he had created a "digital version" of his own strategic mind.
 It was a profound moment of realizing that intelligence wasn't just a "human" thing—it was a process that could be coded. ☀️